oitee/cacheReplacement/README.md

 }
 ```

 However, this problem can be fixed if we memoize the said function, such that return values of previous function calls are stored.
-This can be done by creating a cache object by invoking any of the classes provided in this library.
+This can be done by creating a cache object by using any of the classes provided in this library.

 This library implements the following cache replacement policies: